- Write a RESTful API with Ballerina

 will be as follows.

-import ballerina/http; # Represents a tourist attraction. type Attraction record {| # The name of the attraction string name; # The city where the attraction is located string city; # A notable feature or highlight of the attraction string highlight; |}; service on new http:Listener(8080) { resource function get attractions(string country, string interest, int count = 5) returns Attraction[]|http:InternalServerError { Attraction[]|error attractions = natural { Tell me the top ${count} places to visit in ${country} which are good for a tourist who has an interest in ${interest} to visit.
+import ballerina/ai; import ballerina/http; final ai:ModelProvider model = check ai:getDefaultModelProvider(); # Represents a tourist attraction. type Attraction record {| # The name of the attraction string name; # The city where the attraction is located string city; # A notable feature or highlight of the attraction string highlight; |}; service on new http:Listener(8080) { resource function get attractions(string country, string interest, int count = 5) returns Attraction[]|http:InternalServerError { Attraction[]|error attractions = natural (model) { Tell me the top ${count} places to visit in ${country} which are good for a tourist who has an interest in ${interest} to visit.
 Include a highlight one-liner about that place. }; if attractions is Attraction[] { return attractions; } return {body: "Failed to fetch attractions: " + attractions.message()}; } }

-Configure the default LLM
+Configure the default model

-Alternatively, you can use the default model made available via WSO2 Copilot.
-Log in to WSO2 Copilot, open up the VS Code command palette (Ctrl + Shift + P
+function), log in to WSO2 Copilot, open up the VS Code command palette (Ctrl + Shift + P

 or command + shift + P

-.
-This will add configuration for the default model into the Config.toml file.
-Please note that this will require VS Code being open in the relevant directory.
+file.
+Please note that this will require VS Code being open in the relevant project.

 Run the service